nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Filtering the list of all residents by specific fields**
+**Use case: UC 6.
+Filtering the list of all residents by specific fields**

 **MSS**
 1. User wants to see a list of residents that fall under a certain category.
-2. User uses the filter command to filter the list of residents.
+2. User uses filters the list of residents.
-3. RC4HDB applies the filter.
-4. RC4HDB shows the filtered list.
+3. RC4HDB shows the filtered list.

     Use case ends.

-**Extension**
+**Extensions**

 * 2a.
 User enters an invalid specifier i.e. one that is not `/all` or `/any`.